The science of figuring out drill bits can be quite complicated.

 Drill bits specifically meant for hardened steel have certain characteristics that set them apart from other kinds, such as superior resistance to heat and a unique shape.
 They also tend to be made from tougher materials.

-The 7 Best Drill Bits for Hardened Steel
+10 Best Drill Bits for Hardened Steel Reviews

 So, after much research and analysis, we present our top picks of the drill bits most suitable for use with hardened steel.
 If you’re unsure what you’re looking for though, scroll down to our buying guide for further assistance.